 You know that feeling when you have to ride in the pouring rain after months of incredibly sunny weather?
-IT FEELS LIKE SHIT.
+IT FEELS SO ICKY.
 And it’s because you are totally unprepared when the misery hits you like a ton of bricks after you realized that you’ve been spoiled by the sun for too long.

 It’s cold, it’s windy, water is in your eyes, your socks are soaked even while wearing heavy-duty “waterproof” booties and you are anxious about your skinny tires on the slippery pavement.
 But you get to your destination feeling like a million dollar bad ass because you did NOT succumb to the weather.